Sunflower Oil: When it’s Healthy and When it’s NotUpdated: July 20, 2017healthy fats

 - High Oleic (says this on the back label – means it is low in omega-6 PUFAs)

 Would it be a good idea to buy this product?
 Probably not because it says refined [for] high heat at the bottom of the bottle.
-In other words, it’s already been heat treated with nutrients like Vitamin E and sunflower lecithin partially or completely destroyed with free radical damage likely.
+In other words, manufacturers heat treated or refined the oil prior to bottling.
+This process partially or completely destroys nutrients like Vitamin E and sunflower lecithin.
+Free radical damage is also likely.

 Read labels carefully!